Brennall/HFH-SRD/Chapter07.md

 ### Assassinating

 Assassination is the murder of unsuspecting NPC targets for pay.
 (Assassinating a PC or suspicious NPC victim is an adventure, not a hijink.)
 Only assassins and elven nightblades can be assigned assassination hijinks.
 An adventurer may assign an assassination against a particular target for personal reasons if desired.
-Otherwise, an assassination hijink is murder-for-hire on a victim within 1d2 levels of the perpetrator’s level.
+Otherwise, an assassination hijink is murder-for-hire on a victim within 1d2 levels of the perpetrator's level.

 For an assassination to succeed, the perpetrator must first make a successful Hide in Shadows throw.
 There is a -1 penalty on the proficiency throw per each level the perpetrator is lower than the victim.
 If the victim is slain, the boss collects a bounty equal to 1,000gp per level of the victim from whomever hired the guild.
-A victim assassinated for the boss’s personal reasons does not generate a bounty for the boss.
-0th level victims count as ½ level for purposes of bounties (500gp).
+A victim assassinated for the boss's personal reasons does not generate a bounty for the boss.
+0th level victims count as  1/2  level for purposes of bounties (500gp).

 If the proficiency throw fails, the assassination attempt failed.
 If the proficiency throw fails by 14 or more or is an unmodified 1, the perpetrator has been caught.
 If caught, determine the charges with a 1d6 roll: assault (1-3), mayhem (4-5), or murder (6).